Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Find the right finance to get on the road for less.

 It is no secret that Singapore has the highest car prices in the world, thanks to a myriad of government levies and taxes on car ownership and maintenance.
-Import taxes, COEs (Certificate of Entitlement) and Additional Registration Fee (ARF) can easily go upwards of $50,000, making it a challenge for an average Singaporean buyer to purchase a car without the aid of auto financing.
+Import taxes, COEs (Certificate of Entitlement) and Additional Registration Fee (ARF) can easily go upwards of S$50,000, making it a challenge for an average Singaporean buyer to purchase a car without the aid of car financing.

 So if you’re looking to buy your first car or even upgrade, you will most likely consider a car loan to help you finance your new purchase.
 A variety of different car loans and interest rates are offered by banks, finance companies and dealerships, and by comparing your options and knowing what features to look for you can get the best deal for what you need.
 Find out all about new car loans in our guide below.